 The Bunkers don’t serve for anything anymore but you have a nice view from up there and they are suitable for nice Insta pics.

-Even though it takes you some time walking by foot up the hill to the Bunkers it’s totally worth it and as soon as you get there you can restore your energy by having some snacks you brought with you while watching the sunrise or sunset.
+Even though it takes you some time to walk by foot up the hill to the Bunkers it’s totally worth it and as soon as you get there you can restore your energy by having some snacks you brought with you while watching the sunrise or sunset.

 6. Go by bike